JDM170/laravel-logins/README.md

 ## Usage

-The `ALajusticia\Logins\Traits\HasLogins` trait provides your authenticatable models with methods to retrieve and manage the user's logins.
+The `JDM170\Logins\Traits\HasLogins` trait provides your authenticatable models with methods to retrieve and manage the user's logins.

 Everytime a new successful login occurs or a Sanctum token is created, information about the request will automatically